mfkd/zigpx/README.md

 ## Installation

-Ensure you have Zig installed, then compile and install:
+Ensure you have Zig installed, then build:

 ```sh
 zig build -Drelease-fast